sanhaus/control-panel.en/help/subdomains-certificates/using/setting-up-new-subdomain.md

     >[!NOTE]
     >
     >In some cases, delegation goes through, but the subdomain may not be successfully verified.
-The subdomain will go directly into the **[!UICONTROL Verified subdomains]** list with the **[!UICONTROL Unverified]** status and a job log providing information on the error.
+The subdomain will stay into the **[!UICONTROL Processing]** list with a job log providing information on the error.
 Contact Customer Care if you have trouble resolving the issue.
-    >
-    >Note that while subdomain delegation runs, other requests through the Control Panel will be entered into a queue and performed only after the Subdomain Delegation completes, to prevent any performance issues.

 At the end of the process, the subdomains will be configured to work with your Adobe Campaign instance and the elements below will be created: